euphorie/osha.oiradoc/docs/manuals/editor2.rst

 Without customisation, the standard OiRA logo is displayed on the sidebar of the client.
 But you may also upload your sector's own logo.

 Under *Logo* you check the box *My own*, then click on *Choose file* to navigate on your computer for selecting the image to upload.
 Finally, click on *Save* at the bottom of the page.
 You can change the image at a later date if needed, or switch back to the standard logo.

 For best results, take a transparent 'PNG' file with a height of at least 110 pixels.
 Larger logos will be resized automatically.

+Please also see :ref:`the section on a custom tool logo<custom-tool-logo>` for a screen-shot of how this will affect the client.